ljsinclair/featurebase-docs/docs/concepts/concept-bitmaps.md

 # An overview of FeatureBase bitmaps
 {: .no_toc }

-{% include /concepts/concept-ingest-summary.md %}

-This overview uses sample data to help explain the two types of bitmap FeatureBase uses to encode data.
+FeatureBase converts data to base-2 bitmaps of two types:
+* standard bitmaps
+* bit-slice bitmaps

 {% include page-toc.md %}